-Vidrovr is an enterprise video search platform that’s reimagining content discovery for videos.
+Vidrovr is an enterprise video intelligence platform reimagining content discovery.

 Vidrovr is selected as one of the recipients of the National Science Foundation (NSF) Small Business Innovation Research (SBIR) grant for video understanding.
 The title of the proposal being: Automatically Generating Domain Speciﬁc Structured Ontologies for Video.NSF Medium

 Vidrovr is selected as one of the top 12 teams out of 3500+ world applicants to receive funding from Publicis Groupe in their Publicis 90 Startup Competition.TechCrunch